cossio/cossio.github.io/_posts/convexity/2018-05-10-lagrange-minimax.md

 $$f^{(1)} = \max_{\lambda \ge 0}\max_\nu\max_{y\in Y}\min_{x\in X} L(x,y,\lambda,\nu),\quad
   f^{(2)} = \min_{\lambda \le 0}\min_\nu\min_{x\in X}\max_{y\in Y} L(x,y,\lambda,\nu).$$

-The left-hand sides of these equations contain the original maximin and minimax problems under constrains that couple the variables $x$ and $y$.
-The right-hand sides contain new maximin and minimax problems in terms of the Lagrangian, where the coupling constrains have disappeared.
+Thus we have transformed the original maximin/minimax problems into equivalent maximin/minimax problems for the Lagrangian.
+Notably, in the original problem in $f$,we had constrains copuling both variables $x,y$.
+In the Lagrangian version, there are no constrains coupling these variables.

+Therefore, we have shown that a minimax (maximin) problem in a saddle-function with convex constrains coupling both variables is equivalent to another minimax (maximin) problem where the coupling constrains are gone.
+However note that $L$ is no longer a saddle-function.
+So losing the coupling constrains comes at a cost.

 ## Optimizing over $\lambda,\nu$